Kushalkush-dev/Reimagined-Cold-Drink-Site/readme.md

-This is a modern website design with animation
+Fresh and modern approach of reimagining cold drink site with attractive landing page with scroll based animation and more